avamsykiran/UI_9AM_24Apr12May2023/README.md

             4. Id
-                    if a style swhould be applied to an elemnt hving a specific id, then id selector is sued.
+                    if a style swhould be applied to an elemnt hving a specific id, then id selector is used.

                     #id{
                         css-property:value;